Community Services Directorate Territory Privacy Principle

 Territory Privacy Principle 4 - dealing with unsolicited personal information

-Key Principle: If an agency receives information without soliciting it or intending to collect it, the agency must decide if it could have collected the information in accordance with any of the Territory Privacy Principles.
+Key Principle: If an agency receives information without soliciting it (asking for it) or intending to collect it, the agency must decide if it could have collected the information in accordance with any of the Territory Privacy Principles.